|

 year, the Thaksin government did not have – believe it or not – a macroeconomic

+framework.
 This was quite irresponsible with regard to public policy making.
 Most

 economic crises occur because of macroeconomic imbalances.
 In other words,